-On my right, two little boys (ages four and two) twirled and kicked to the beat of the 1960’s Spiderman theme song.
+On my right, my two little boys (ages four and two) twirled and kicked to the beat of a Spiderman theme song.
 Our shoddy laminate floor bobbed beneath the stress of their hero-inspired dance moves.

 “Mommy, are you looking?
 Mommy, watch this!”

 I forced a dull smile, hoping it would be enough encouragement for my oldest son – because it was all I could manage.
 Another wave of nausea was mounting.

 I had to escape the stench.
 I leaned over the back of the couch to open the single-hung window on my left.
 My fingers fumbled with the lock, and the glass panel was awkward to push up, but I knew it would be worth the effort.
 Pressing my nose against the window mesh, I sucked in the outside air like a greedy vacuum.

 But, outside was no better.

 We were in the middle of a July heat wave.
 A mass of heavy, stale air had been hovering over the region for over a week.
 What little breeze I’d found through the screen was coming straight from the sewage lagoon one mile away.

 I slammed the window shut and curled into the corner of the couch, covering my nose with a sweater sleeve.
 Tears fell like rain.

 “Mommy, come dance!” the boys said, their expectant faces bouncing.